Numerical Polar calculus and cohomology of line bundles: Numerical Polar calculus

 \subsection{The dual degree and the Euclidean distance degree}

-Such an algorithm can be used to compute two important invariants of a projective variety: The degree of the discriminant locus and the Euclidean distance degree.
-Recall that the irreducible variety is called the discriminant locus (or the dual variety) of the embedding $X\hookrightarrow\PP^r.$ Its dimension and degree is given by the polar variety as: \begin{enumerate} \item $\dim{X^*}={\rm max}\{ k \ | \ P_{k+1}\neq 0\}$, \item If $P_n(X)\neq 0$ then $\deg{[P_n(X)]}$ is the degree of the irreducible polynomial defining the hypersurface $X^*.$ \end{enumerate}
+Polar loci are defined for any variety (possibly singular): The degrees of the polar classes can be used to compute two important invariants of a projective variety: the degree of the discriminant locus and the Euclidean distance degree.
+Recall that the irreducible variety is called the discriminant locus (or the dual variety) of the embedding $X\hookrightarrow\PP^r.$ Its dimension and degree is given by the polar variety as: \begin{enumerate} \item $\codim{X^*}=n+1-{\rm max}\{ k \ | \ P_k(X) \neq \emptyset\}$, \item If $P_n(X) \neq \emptyset$ then $\deg{P_n(X)}$ is the degree of the irreducible polynomial defining the hypersurface $X^*.$ \end{enumerate}

-In the case when $X$ is nonsingular $P_j(X)=c_j(J_1(L))$ where $L$ is the line bundle defining the embedding and $J_1(L)$ denotes the first jet bundle.
+In the case when $X$ is nonsingular $[P_j(X)]=c_j(J_1(L))$ where $L$ is the line bundle defining the embedding and $J_1(L)$ denotes the first jet bundle.
 Thus, polar calculus gives information on invariants of jets and on differential properties of the embedding.

 Another important invariant that can be expressed in terms of degrees of polar classes is the Euclidean distance degree (ED degree), see \cite{DHOST}.
-In the affine case, this is the number of critical points of the squared distance function from the variety to a given (general) point.
+In the affine case, this is the number of critical points of the squared distance function from the variety to a given (general) point in the ambient space.
 For projective varieties the ED degree is defined as the ED degree of its affine cone.
 The ED degree of a variety $X$, $\ED{X}$, is then equal to the sum of the degrees of the polar classes of $X$ \cite{DHOST}.